geohackweek/preliminary/_episodes/02-JupyterHub-basics.md

 When you are finished working for the day it is important to explicitly log out of your Pangeo session.
 The reason for this is it will save us a bit of money!
 When you keep a session active it uses up AWS resources and keeps a series of virtual machines deployed.

-To stop the server, navigate to "Hub --> Control Panel" and then click the "Stop my server" button:
+To stop the server, navigate to "File --> Hub Control Panel" and then click the "Stop my server" button:

 <br>
 <br>